MatteusT/Qmatlab/README.md

 Notes
 -----

-There is a problem with the difference in the way that Gaussian and Matlab interpret types, so if you are making using a parameter that uses integers it might not work.
+There is a problem with the difference in the way that Gaussian and Matlab interpret types, so if you are making a parameter that uses integers it might not work.

 The change from cell arrays to structs was to better accommodate the workflow for INDO.
 This change also allows for a simpler access to specific parameter names.